-Impact Stories
+UPDATE: Impact Stories

-ArtsWave publicizes its grants and generates excitement about the impact of the arts through media outlets, via social media platforms, through our e-newsletters and on our website.
-As a part of semiannual reporting, we ask grantees to submit a data-driven Impact Story for the Blueprint goals of which the organization is responsible, following the Impact Story Template provided in each semi-annual report.
+ArtsWave publicizes its grants and generates excitement about the impact of the arts through media outlets, marketing collateral, via social media platforms, through our enewsletters and on our website.
+We are constantly trying to improve this process and reduce the workload of grantees.